CU-ADCL/HybridAStar.jl/README.md

   ```

-### Below is a simple example to find path for a holonomic vehicle
+### A simple example to find path for a holonomic vehicle using the Hybrid A* algorithm can be found in examples/demo_holonomic_vehicle.jl

-### A more complex example of finding a drivable path for a Dubin's car using the Hybrid A* algorithm can be found in the examples folder.
+### A more complex example of finding a drivable path for a Dubin's car using the Hybrid A* algorithm can be found in examples/demo_dubin_car.jl

 In case of any queries, feel free to raise a Github Issue or reach out to the author via email at himanshu.gupta@colorado.edu.